 Gov/Edu/NFP (own room and bath): €2000,00 – filled

 Scholarship (shared room and bath): filled

 The registration fee includes: accommodations, all meals and breaks, supplies and course materials.
 Participants are responsible for their own transportation to the venue.

-Please notice that Eventbrite will automatically apply VAT accordingly to the country you are purchasing your ticket from.
+Please notice that Eventbrite will automatically apply VAT.
 If you have a regularly registered VAT in your country we will issue an invoice accordingly and reimburse the amount of the VAT.